Cybersecurity Web Security

 February 13th, 2024 | By Tom Vicary | 10 min read

 Cybercriminals work tirelessly to compromise sensitive data by manipulating technology to commit malicious activities against digital systems or networks – and it’s up to their intended targets to defend against these sophisticated attacks.
-But sometimes these online fraudsters barely need to lift a finger because of a threat that gives them what they want on a plate: data leakage – bringing data leakage prevention into the spotlight for businesses.
+But sometimes these online fraudsters barely need to lift a finger because of a threat that gives them what they want on a plate: data leakage, bringing prevention into the spotlight for businesses.

 Understanding data leakage prevention

-This unauthorized transmission of sensitive data from within a company to an external recipient or destination typically occurs via the web and email, such as an employee sending a message to the wrong recipients, flaws in security policies, and unpatched vulnerabilities in software.
+This unauthorized transmission of sensitive data from within a company to an external recipient or destination typically occurs via the web and email.
+Typical examples include an employee sending a message to the wrong recipients, flaws in security policies, and unpatched vulnerabilities in software.

 1. Reputational damage

-Having filled out an online form on a business’s website, customer trust will be broken by a data leak containing their personal information.
-This erodes their loyalty and creates a negative perception of the brand.
+After filling out an online form on a business’s website, a data leak containing personal information can break a customer's trust, erode their loyalty, and create a negative perception of the brand.

 2. Financial cost